Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Introduction

 However, these hybrid proof agents cannot fully replace purely symbolic approaches.
 LLMs typically require substantial computational resources, making them unsuitable for scenarios with limited hardware availability~\cite{j2024finetuningllmenterprise,han2025tokenbudgetawarellmreasoning}.
-This drawback is especially relevant for many safety-critical software vendors, who are often small companies with constrained budgets.
+This drawback is especially relevant for many safety-critical software vendors, which are often small companies with constrained budgets.
 Furthermore, their codebases are often confidential, preventing the use of external LLM services.
-In contrast, symbolic proof automation systems can be executed efficiently on a personal computer, without requiring significant computational infrastructure or posing any risk of information leakage.
+In contrast, symbolic proof automation systems can be executed efficiently on a personal computer, without requiring significant computational infrastructure or posing risks of information leakage.

-\paragraph{Research Question} Given that symbolic provers remain important even in the era of LLMs--and indeed complement LLMs--we pose the following research question: \begin{quote} \textit{Can we extract the proving capabilities of LLMs to enhance symbolic provers?} \end{quote}
+\paragraph{Research Question} Given that symbolic provers remain important even in the era of LLMs--and indeed complement LLMs--we pose the following research question: \begin{quote} \begin{small} \textit{Can we extract the proving capabilities of LLMs to enhance symbolic provers?} \end{small} \end{quote}

 As noted in previous literature from cognitive science, human problem solving is often characterized by the combination of internally acquired strategies~\cite{NewellSimon1972,EricssonKintsch1995}.
 In the context of theorem proving, these proof strategies correspond to theorems and lemmas at which the human prover excels.
 Given that LLMs are trained on large corpora of human-created data, we hypothesize that LLMs adopt a similar paradigm when generating proofs.
 For example, given the expression $a + b + c$, an LLM may be able to immediately infer that this expression is equal to $c + b + a$—or any other permutation—rather than applying a step-by-step sequence of transformations based on the laws of associativity and commutativity.
 If we can extract these proof strategies into a form accessible to symbolic provers, we may be able to improve the performance of symbolic provers.

+The key question, then, is how to extract these proof strategies.
+Our approach is to inspect the proof trajectories generated by LLMs.
+If an LLM infers a conclusion directly from a set of premises without intermediate steps, we identify that inference as applying a proof strategy.
+We use lemmas to represent these strategies, since lemmas in modern formal proof languages are both expressive and accessible to provers.
+Hence, we design two separate stages for extraction and utilization of these strategies, namely \textit{offline lemma mining} and \textit{online proving}.